-Different aeolian features are observed in the landing area thanks to the new automatic mapping methodology employed in this work (Fig. 1a).
-Wind streaks ($n = 87$) were manually mapped on the CTX image mosaic [15] in a GIS environment.
-Most of the mapped streaks are bright-toned ($n = 85$), indicating winds originating from the NNW-NNE (Fig. 1b, c).
-A few dark-toned streaks ($n = 2$), formed by winds from the E-ESE, were also identified.
+Results: Different aeolian features are observed in the landing area, including a new class of ridges (Ridge 2) identified thanks to the new automatic mapping methodology employed in this work (Fig. 1a).
+Wind streaks ( $n = 87$ ) were manually mapped on the CTX image mosaic [15] in a GIS environment.
+Most of the mapped streaks are bright-toned ( $n = 85$ ), indicating winds originating from the NNW-NNE (Fig. 1b, c).
+A few dark-toned streaks ( $n = 2$ ), formed by winds from the E-ESE, were also identified.
 Bright bedforms (TARs) were automatically mapped within the study area using the method described in [16].
 They are widespread, especially in the SE, suggesting a higher sand supply and availability.
 Ridges (PBRs) were automatically mapped as well (Fig. 1a).
 These features are bright-toned as they are directly carved into the clay-enriched Noachian bedrock [4-6].
-Together with the bright-toned ridge set, here we identified a new class of WNW-ESE-oriented cratered ridges (Fig. 1d).
-These features are mostly located in the NW of the study area but can also be found elsewhere.
+Ridge 2: Together with the bright-toned ridge set, here we identified a new class of WNW-ESE-oriented cratered ridges (Figs 1 & 2).
+These features are mostly located in the NW of the study area but can also be found elsewhere (Fig. 2).
 These sets of ridges display Y-junctions, can be found inside degraded impact craters, and may be locally covered by boulders from nearby impacts [4].
-However, unlike PBRs, they are not directly carved into the underlying bedrock (Fig. 1d).
+However, unlike PBRs, they are not directly carved into the underlying bedrock (Fig. 2).
+Interestingly, these ridge sets are also observed within craters on the low albedo thin resistant (LTR) unit [4], which is widespread in Oxia Planum [15, 17] (Fig. 1).